Code of Conduct 2021

 This Code of Conduct is a statement of Morgan Stanley’s commitment to integrity and the highest ethical standards.
 The Code defines the standards of conduct that we expect from all of our employees and guides us to make the right decisions when performing our jobs.
 Every employee is responsible for understanding and abiding by the Code.
 The Code, and our culture, which is grounded in Morgan Stanley’s core values, guide all of our actions.

-At Morgan Stanley, we are committed to fostering and maintaining a culture based on our four core values: Doing the Right Thing, Putting Clients First, Leading with Exceptional Ideas and Giving Back.
+At Morgan Stanley, we are committed to fostering and maintaining a culture based on our five core values: Do the Right Thing, Put Clients First, Lead with Exceptional Ideas, Commit to Diversity and Inclusion and Give Back.
 Living these values means, above all, conducting ourselves and our business activities in accordance with the letter and spirit of applicable laws and regulations and Firm policies, and acting with integrity to deliver first‐class business in a first‐class way.

 - Act with integrity